Mulanga731/Christoffels-dishzone-MAST5112-Final-poe/README.md

  # Code structure and organization
  Split the screens into three namely AddMenuItemsScreen,HomeScreen and FilterScreen.
+ # Testing
- Improved naming convention and comments for readability
+ Tested all the main screens and navigation in Expo Go and works shows all the features and working throughout the screens Improved naming convention and comments for readability